 During this module, you will consider issues of human confidentiality, autonomy, disclosure, informed consent and natural justice within an ethical framework.
 The course explores the impact of genomic technologies on individual lives and those of demographic and ethnic groups.
 There will also be an opportunity to discuss the social implications of the availability of genetic testing and screening, especially in the context of reproductive technologies.

-- Impact of genomic testing on individuals, and demographic and ethnic differences
+- The impact of genomic testing on individuals, taking into account demographic and ethnic differences.

 - Social implications of genetic testing and screening, particularly in the context of human reproduction.

 - A legal framework for the patenting of genetic information as well as the use of genetic data for research, diagnostic and therapeutic purposes.

 By the end of this module you will be able to:

 - Defend the ethical principles of autonomy, justice and fairness, and apply these to key practical issues such as confidentiality, disclosure and informed consent in scenarios within genomic medicine.

 - Critically evaluate the challenges of emerging genomic technologies on society and its values.

 - Analyse the current legal framework within which genomic medicine is practised in the UK.